-Tickets can be purchased online at www.jamestownnewportferry.com, the ferry office at 1 East Ferry Wharf in Jamestown, at Perrotti Park and Ann Street Pier in Newport, or onboard the Jamestown Newport Ferry.
+To avoid waiting in line, we recommend buying your tickets online, in advance, at jamestownnewportferry.com.
+Tickets may also be purchased at the ferry office window at 1 East Ferry Wharf in Jamestown, at Fort Adams, Perrotti Park and Ann Street Pier in Newport, or onboard the Jamestown Newport Ferry.

 All ferries have liquor licenses, therefore the only alcohol allowed onboard is to be purchased from our bar.
 There is no food to be purchased on the Hop-On Hop-Off Ferry runs.

-The ferry leaves promptly at the departure times listed on the ferry schedule (available online).
-The ferries arrival at each stop may vary, but the departure times are exact.
+The ferry leaves promptly at the departure times listed on the ferry schedule.
+The ferry's arrival at each stop may vary, but the departure times are exact.
 Please plan to arrive at least 20 minutes prior to the listed departure.

-The public has to be off the island by 4 p.m.
-Only the overnight guests are allowed on the island after 4 p.m.
+On days that Rose Island is open to the public, visitors must be off the island by 4 pm.
+Only the overnight guests are allowed on the island after 4 pm.

 Our Hop-On Hop-Off Ferry provides views of the Jamestown coastline, The Newport Pell Bridge, Goat Island, and the destination stops at Rose Island Lighthouse, Perrotti Park, Ann Street Pier (many restaurants nearby) and Fort Adams State Park.
 There are many large yachts docked, moored and sailing about glorious Newport Harbor, as well as visiting cruise ships.

-Our scenic bay cruise has departure points from Jamestown Village and from Perrotti Park in Newport.
-Views include the Newport Harbor, Goat Island, Rose Island Lighthouse, The Newport Pell Bridge, the Jamestown shoreline and harbor, Clingstone ("The House on the Rocks"), Fort Wetherill, Horsehead, Fort Adams, Hammersmith Farm, Eisenhower House, Brenton Cove, Beacon Rock, Bonnie Crest, Aloha, Beechbound, New York Yacht Club, Ida Lewis Lighthouse/Yacht Club, Newport’s 5th Ward, The Armory, St. Mary’s Church, the wharf areas of Newport, Trinity Church as well as many large yachts docked and moored in glorious Newport harbor and visiting cruise ships.
+Our Scenic Bay Cruises have departure points from Jamestown Village, Perrotti Park in Newport and Bowen's Landing in Newport.
+Views include the Newport Harbor, Goat Island, Rose Island Lighthouse, The Newport Pell Bridge, the Jamestown shoreline and harbor, Clingstone ("The House on the Rocks"), Fort Wetherill, Horsehead, Fort Adams, Hammersmith Farm, Eisenhower House, Brenton Cove, Beacon Rock, Bonnie Crest, Aloha, Beechbound, New York Yacht Club, Ida Lewis Lighthouse/Yacht Club, Newport’s 5th Ward, The Armory, St. Mary’s Church, the wharf areas of Newport, Trinity Church as well as many large yachts docked and moored in glorious Newport Harbor and visiting cruise ships.